heiswayi/heiswayi.nrird.com/_posts/2017-02-17-seriallog-a-simple-serial-data-logger-console-application.md

 comments: true
 ---

-SerialLog is a simple console application built in .NET C# to simply log serial data received into a text file automatically at a certain interval of time from a device connected to the PC using serial data communication protocol.
-It is lightweight, easy-to-use and open source.
+SerialLog is a simple console application built in .NET C# to simply log serial data received into a text file automatically at a certain interval of time from a device that connected to the PC using serial data communication protocol.
+It is lightweight, easy-to-use and open source program.

 [**Download latest release here**](https://github.com/heiswayi/SerialLog/releases) // [Source Code on GitHub](https://github.com/heiswayi/SerialLog)